 Personalised Storage Crates from Plantabox at notonthehighstreet.com (product code: 46224)

 Decluttering before you invite estate agents to give you a property valuation will help you achieve the maximum price.
 When you’re ready to move out, it means ordering less packing boxes.
-This in turn results in a smaller removal van which will be cheaper.
+In turn, this results in a smaller removal van which will be cheaper.
 If you do need to put your belongings in storage, you can rent a smaller unit.
 When you move into your new abode, you will have less to unpack.
-You can see that at every stage of the house selling and moving process that decluttering has multiple benefits.
+You can see how decluttering before you sell and move home has multiple benefits.

 Declutter Your Home Before Selling Your Property Tips